QuChem/Useful_Python_Scripts/README.md

 # Useful-Python-Scripting
-This repository contains some useful Python scripting in Computational Chemistry.
+This repository contains some useful Python scripts in Computational Chemistry.